aman29april/se-challenge-payroll/README.md

 | wage_currency   | string      |
 | `belongs_to`    |`file_import`|

-## Other Alternatives I considered
-* Having separate model for employee, payment groups

 #### How did you test that your implementation was correct?
-I have written Test Cases using rspec and swagger.
+* I have written Test Cases using rspec and swagger.
+* Also used Swagger UI to manually verify the functionalities.
+* Specs verify following functionalities
+   * If data is getting imported into database with valid CSV
+   * API response of GET Payroll Report matches expected result.

 #### If this application was destined for a production environment, what would you add or change?
 * **API Authentication** - Only authenticated requests can access the system